XertroV/tm-cotd-buffer-time/README.md

 An alternative to checkpoints; shows Buffer Time compared to a reference.
 In COTD / KO, it shows how far you are from elimination.
 In TA / Solo, the reference is a ghost of your choosing, your PB, etc, and a secondary timer is available.

 - tmp disable option?
-- reference: best time on server?
+- [done] reference: best time on server?
 - [done] track priority choices and auto repopulate better
 - [done] fix PB ghost issue in Solo?
 - [done] show final time